ChildMindInstitute/mindlogger-backend/docs/migration-guide.rst

 Core setting constants now reside in settings.py
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The ``SettingKey`` and ``SettingDefault`` classes (which contain constants for core settings) must now be imported from the ``girder.settings`` module.
+The ``SettingKey`` and ``SettingDefault`` classes (which contain constants for core settings) must now be imported from the ``girderformindlogger.settings`` module.

 .. code-block:: python

-    from girder.settings import SettingDefault, SettingKey
+    from girderformindlogger.settings import SettingDefault, SettingKey

 The API for sending email has changed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^